 After Macy’s, head over to the nearby Empire State Building for an art-deco take on NYC holiday windows.
 This iconic city landmark dresses up year-round, with themed lights that honor various organizations and holidays, including Christmas, Chanukah, and Kwanzaa.

-During the holiday season, the 5th Avenue side windows of the building are decorated with a newly chosen theme.
-Past years have included Star Wars via the world of Legos, a Nutcracker and candy-themed Empire state building, and an ode to art deco.
+During the holiday season and December in NYC, the 5th Avenue side windows of the building are decorated with a newly chosen theme.
+Past years have included Star Wars via the world of Legos, a Nutcracker and candy-themed Empire State Building, and an ode to Art Deco.

 The folks at the Empire State Building don’t just stop at the windows, however, and extend their festive decor to the lobby, observatory entrance, and 86th-floor viewing deck – if you’d like to visit the observatory, be sure to reserve tickets ahead of time and read our full guide to tips and tricks for visiting the Empire State Building.

 If you’re not concerned about checking out the observatory, you can keep your ESB experience completely free by enjoying their annual holiday light and music show.
 Lighting designer Marc Brickman creates a dazzling display of flashing holiday lights covering the 72nd to 102nd floors of the tower, set up to pulse to the music of each year’s special recording – past artists featured include Gwen Stefani, Mariah Carey, and John Legend.

 To tune in, simply download the iHeartRadio app and find a vantage point of the tower during the light show premiere (usually about a week before Christmas, be sure to check the ESB website for exact dates).
 The show runs nightly through Christmas and is a perfect way to enjoy holiday window displays in NYC and a beautiful light show.